TheAlgorithms/PHP/README.md

-# The Algorithms - Php
+# The Algorithms - PHP

 ### All algorithms implemented in Php (for education)